Baron de Richemont

-Baron de Richemont (c.
-1785-10 August 1853) was one of several people who claimed to be Louis XVII, the Dauphin who died during the French Revolution.
+The Baron de Richemont (c.
+1785 – 10 August 1853) was a French imposter who claimed to be Louis XVII, the son of King Louis XVI and heir to the French throne, who died in prison during the French Revolution.

-His real identity was probably either Henri Hebert (born 1788) or Claude Perrin (born 1786), the former being possibly just the false identity of the latter.
+His real identity was uncertain, but he is generally identified by historians as Henri Hébert (born 1788) or possibly Claude Perrin (born 1786), the latter being a potential pseudonym.